szeinali/Pictionary-Word/README.md

 # Pictionary-Word
-This application that is written in python will generate a word for the game, pictionary.
+These applications that are written in Python and Swift will generate a word for the game, pictionary.